Kaze961/SmartTV.online/README.md

 4. copy the Web_Start.bat to the Folder.
 5. Restart your PC :)

+!Windows SmartScreen will appear at the first time running.
+Click on more informations then click run anyway.!
 Disable the Windows Login-Screen for the best experience

 Controller-Support Setup via Steam: